 The quality of polishing and imperfections with the pottery are determined during firing.
 With such an intense heat, the firing process will cause any minute crack or pocket of air to show as a defect on the surface of the pot.
 Clay coils that were not completely merged together will cause the pot to crack, and major air pockets may cause pottery to explode during firing.

-However, this way of firing reveals beauty made by the earth, our hands and fire coming together in the traditional way of our ancestors.
+This way of firing reveals beauty made by the earth, our hands and fire coming together in the traditional way of our ancestors.